 Voorheesville Central School District complies with the Dignity for All Students Act (DASA) passed into law effective July 1, 2012.
 Student harassment is prohibited on school property or at school functions.
 Harassment is defined as conduct, or verbal threats, intimidation or abuse that interferes with a student’s educational performance, benefits or opportunities, emotional or physical well-being or which causes a student to fear for his or her safety.
 This extends to cyber bullying that occurs on or off school property.
 Also prohibited is student discrimination based on a person’s actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientations, gender, or sex.
 Any person having reasonable cause to suspect that a student is being subjected to discrimination or harassment should report the suspicions to the building principal.
 People who report such incidents in good faith are immune from civil liability and from retaliation.
 Please refer to the posted Code of Conduct for more information.

-If you wish to report an incident or series of incidents of bullying and/or harassment, please request a Dignity for All Students Complaint Form from your school’s DASA coordinator:
+If you wish to report an incident or series of incidents of bullying and/or harassment, please print and fill out a Dignity for All Students Complaint Form and give it to your school’s DASA coordinator:

 - District Bullying Prevention Coordinator: